dalang/fsPhoneLite/README.md

 fsPhoneLite
 ===========

-fsPhone is an flex softPhone designed for freeSWITCH, working with mod_rtmp by rtmp connection. fsPhoneLite support basic call functionality.
+fsPhone is a flex softPhone designed for freeSWITCH, working with mod_rtmp by rtmp connection. fsPhoneLite support basic call functionality.
 In addition, it implemented an simple esl to interact with freeSWITCH's mod_event_sokect.

 Licensing